cloudmaven/documentation/pages/rc/rc_Foster101.md

   - What is the pbulic cloud?
     - What are the alternatives?
     - Who are the cloud providers?
-    - What is the difference between cloud use in research and cloud use in the commercial sector?
+    - Similarities/differences: Cloud in research versus cloud in the commercial sector?
+      - Cattle not pets
+      - Storage is not memory
+      - In research: sharing, collaboration, repro, student access, scale, security, IOT, cost management, institutional policy, ...
+      - In commercial: scale, security, IOT, cost management

 - From UW research a case study